 How to Make a Proceedings Paper Submission

-Morton Ann Gernsbacher (MAG@Macc.Wisc.Edu)

-Department of Psychology, 1202 W. Johnson Street

-Madison, WI 53706 USA

-Sharon J. Derry (SDJ@Macc.Wisc.Edu)

-Department of Educational Psychology, 1025 W. Johnson Street

-Madison, WI 53706 USA
+Anonymous CogSci submission

 Abstract

+Include no author information in the initial submission, to facilitate blind review.
 The abstract should be one paragraph, indented 1/8 inch on both sides, in 9 point font with single spacing.
 The heading “Abstract” should be 10 point, bold, centered, with one line of space below it.
 This one-paragraph abstract section is required only for standard six page proceedings papers.
 Following the abstract should be a blank line, followed by the header “Keywords:” and a list of descriptive keywords separated by semicolons, all in 9 point font, as shown below.

 Keywords: add your choice of indexing terms or keywords; kindly use a semicolon; between each term